OCA/manufacture/mrp_workorder_subcontracting/readme/ROADMAP.md

-## Roadmap

-This module is currently in early development stage.

-### Planned improvements
+Planned improvements:

-- Define the subcontracting workflow at work order level
+- Add automated tests for the standard, urgent, subcontractor-stock and bidding flows.
+- Improve support for multi-company and multi-warehouse setups.
-- Enhance traceability between work orders and subcontracted operations
+- Extend traceability reports for subcontracted workorder costs and lead times.

-### Future enhancements

-- Support advanced subcontracting scenarios (multiple subcontractors, parallel operations)
-- Improve automation of logistics flows (OUT / IN transfers)
-- Extend integration with purchase workflow

-### Open points

-- Define the optimal data model for linking work orders and subcontracting operations